Coast Camp is on the scenic, remote Point Reyes coastline. The entire camp is in open coastal scrub with no shade.

 Wood fires are not allowed in the campsites, but you can get a free permit for a beach fire; however, the beach has been picked clean of driftwood.
 The food lockers keep the aggressive raccoons out, but mice often manage to get in.
 There's a vault toilet and potable water.

-Sites 1–7 are on a scrub-covered hillside and are the most popular since they're well-separated and have good privacy due to the dense scrub surrounding each site.
+Sites 1–7 are on a scrub-covered hillside.
+They’re the most popular sites, since they're well-separated and the dense scrub provides good privacy.
 They're all pretty similar, except the lower-numbered sites have partial ocean views: the lower the site number, the better the view.
 On the other hand, sites 6 and especially 7 have the most privacy.

 Sites 8–14 are scattered along a dirt road in a shallow valley; a hill blocks some of the cold ocean wind from these sites.
 It also blocks the ocean views, although you can still hear the surf.
 Except for site 14, these sites are in an open grassy area without any scrub to provide privacy.
 On the other hand, because they’re so open they do have lots of space for tents.
 Site 14 is the exception and is well isolated in a thicket of scrub.

 Sites 9–12 are relatively close to each other and have the least amount of privacy.
 8 and 13 are group sites; you have to have between 7 and 25 people to stay there.

 Make reservations at recreation.gov.
 Click on the “Loop” column to sort by campground.
 Reservations become available 6 months ahead of time and summer weekend reservations generally sell out within a few minutes.
 You can reserve up to four nights.